tobsirl/AWS-Certified-DevOps-Engineer/README.md

   - Stepped Scaling - Bigger +/- based on difference
   - Target Tracking - Desired Aggregate CPU = 40% ..ASG handle it
 - Cooldown Period - Time between scaling actions

+### ASG + Load Balancer

+- ASG instances are automatically added to or removed from the target group
+- ASG can use the Load Balancer Health Checks rather than EC2 status checks Application Awareness